Bnwokoma/rhel9-stig-hardening/README.md

 📌 Overview
 -----------

 This project demonstrates how I manually validated and remediated IPv4-related STIG controls on RHEL 9, then automated enforcement using Ansible.
 I used DISA STIG benchmark Version 2, Release 3 (Benchmark Date: 2025-01-30) to guide compliance hardening and implemented persistent changes via sysctl.
-The final result is a repeatable, scalable security baseline applied to multipleremote RHEL hosts.
+The final result is a repeatable, scalable security baseline applied to multiple remote RHEL hosts.

 * * * * *